1596871942/forcedhttpsbluemix/README.md

 ```
 You can input a string or an integer, but the package expects a string and will attempt to convert your input into one.

-The next phase will ensure that query strings are preserved.
-Stay tuned!

 This little package utilizes the Bluemix specific protocol headers to ensure that users are forced to use HTTPS when you want them to, used like any other express middleware.

 (I am not affiliated with IBM or Bluemix nor do I pretend to be)